 Whole-grain noodles with peanut sauce

-The second problem with plant-based proteins is that they are digested less efficient than their animal protein counterparts.
+The second problem with plant-based proteins is that they are digested less efficiently than their animal protein counterparts.
 This means eating 100 grams of lean beef isn’t the same as eating 100 grams of pea protein.

 Doing this isn’t impossible but it is more difficult than simply relying on meat and dairy as your protein source.
 To help you out here are a few protein sources that should make up the majority of your daily protein: